top of page

 Apps like Bumble BFF are helping people make friends without spending a dime.
 Even free walking clubs, volunteering, and book clubs are on the rise.

 We're showing that it's not just about swiping through profiles but about investing time, money, and effort into building a tribe.
 Whether you're dropping some serious cash or opting for budget-friendly options, the key is to combat loneliness head-on.
-After all, in a world that's increasingly digital, we're proving that meaningful connections are still the name of the game.
+After all, in a world that's increasingly Gen Z loneliness, we're proving that meaningful connections are still the name of the game.

 As Always,